-6.1 At Open Academy we recognise that safeguarding incidents and/or behaviours can be associated with factors outside of the Academy environment and/or can occur between children outside of school.
+6.1 At the Academy we recognise that safeguarding incidents and/or behaviours can be associated with factors outside of the academy environment and/or can occur between children outside of school.
 This is known as contextual safeguarding.
-It is key that all Academy staff understand the definition of contextual safeguarding and consider whether children are at risk of abuse or exploitation in situations outside their families.
+It is key that all academy staff understand the definition of contextual safeguarding and consider whether children are at risk of abuse or exploitation in situations outside their families.
 Through training we will ensure that staff and volunteers are aware that extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.
 When reporting concerns, staff should include as much information and background detail as possible so the DSL can make a referral with a holistic view of the child.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.
-Trust Safeguarding Policy August 2020